 Building Home Away From Home

 Traditional lodging away from home will start to look and feel more like home as the big brands morph and diversify their identity.
-Even as Airbnb gobbles up houses and apartments all over the world, I could see entire floors of properties gutted and reconfigured to offer a different co-living/working experience, or perhaps leased to a successful Airbnb superhost that can design and style the rooms, common spaces and activities to attract specific segments (digital nomads — perhaps they like capsule rooms and staffed barista bars, foodies – perhaps a floor with an experimental chef’s kitchen and frequent tastings, families – perhaps a large playroom where the kids can make friends).
+Even as Airbnb gobbles up houses and apartments all over the world, I could see entire floors of properties gutted and reconfigured to offer a different co-living/working experience, or perhaps leased to a successful Airbnb superhost that can design and style the rooms, and get Terminix kentucky to ensure the place is pest free.

 Mastering Local Culture